 Whether you’re a frequent user of project-based learning or a newbie, you know there are a lot of different parts to it.
 One of the parts that I think often gets left behind is the driving question.
 The driving question is the question you pose to students in order to get them to investigate a problem or process.
 Students will learn or practice key standards while exploring the driving question, but the standards do not need to be stated in it – that’s a separate piece of your lesson.

 Directed vs. Open-ended Questions

 First of all, it’s important to understand what type of questions you’re already asking in your classroom.
 You will probably ask a variety of directed and open-ended questions throughout the school day.
-Directed questions are ok to use during a PBL, but you’re driving question should be an open-ended question.
+Directed questions are ok to use during a PBL, but your driving question should be an open-ended question.